diego0020/lab_vision/lab_10_opt_flow/readme.md

 Modify the ``lk_track.py`` example, such that when the camera or the subject moves fast to the left, the visualization is changed.

+You need to

+- Detect the event (sudden increase in lateral flow)
+- React to the event (you can be creative here)
+- Block other eventes for a couple of a seconds

 ## References

 ### Python for Matlab users